Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Main metrics during training over large batches
 ![](/Metrics.png)

+The minimal of RMSE does not coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
+I suspect that a bunch of experimental data should be removed from the training data to improves the fit.

-## Experimental hardness data in 7D plot
+## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Experimental_animated.gif)

-## Predicted hardness data in 7D plot
+## Predicted hardness data in 7D plot (Delaunay triangulation)
 ![](/Predicted_animated.gif)

+The advantage of Delaunay triangulation is that n dimensions mixtures are as easy to plot as 3D ones.

 ## Warning
 This codes were made for fun.
 I decline any responsibility in the event of a nuclear power plant melt-down following the misuse of these codes.